MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 ### Audience

-All course instructors, including Dr. Favaro, and all the FISH 6001 students will be present for these seminars.
+All available course instructors, including Dr. Favaro, and all the FISH 6001 students will be present for these seminars.
 Questions may be asked by instructors or students.